Vita3K/Vita3K/documentation/About.md

 # About Vita3K

-Vita3K is the world's one and only PlayStation Vita emulator.
-It runs, with some issues, over 50% of all commerical Vita games.
-As for homebrew Vita games, just under half of them can be played with no issues whatsoever.
+Vita3K was started in 2018 by frangarcj, velocity and PetMac with the aim of playing Vita games on their PCs.
+Fast forward 5 years and Vita3K is on Windows, Mac, Linux and Android.
+About half of all commercial Vita games can be played and over half of all homebrew Vita games can be played flawlessly.

-Vita3K was started in 2018 by frangarcj, velocity and PetMac in an effort to
+It may not have save states, emulation speed up, built in recording or any of those fancy features, but it does have something above all emulators.
+It's the only existing PlayStation Vita emulator which has been publicly released.

 # External Links